 The Silo Art Trail has recently gained momentum across regional Victoria and other parts of Australia.
-WWSC is currently working towards establishing silo art destinations at Kaniva, Goroke & Serviceton.
+WWSC is currently advocating for a silo art destination to be established within one of the Shire's towns.
 Integration into the landscape or heritage themes would add value to the recreational trails network and associated drive trails.

 Action Timeframe Partners Cost Range B10.1 Enhance the West Wimmera Cricket Trail through linking with distinctive trail experiences and other recreational activities at key sites and widely promoting the trail and the unique historical connection via printed brochures/maps, online content and on-ground signage.
 Short WWSC; Cricket Australia; Cricket Victoria; Harrow Discovery Centre; Parks Vic; Community М B10.2 Support further formalisation and promotion of the Major Mitchell Trail (drive route) [Refer to Action B4.12] Short WWSC; RHSV; Community L B10.3 Encourage and support the restoration of the Kanawinka GeoPark (drive route) including distribution of current information/maps at an accessible location online.
-[Refer to Action B6.4] Short WWSC; GSA; SGSC; CoMG; Community L B10.5 Continue to implement Silo Art Trail destinations within the West Wimmera Shire at Kaniva, Serviceton and Goroke.
+[Refer to Action B6.4] Short WWSC; GSA; SGSC; CoMG; Community L B10.5 Continue to advocate for the inclusion of a West Wimmera township into the wider Silo Art Trail.
 Encourage the theme of the artwork to link with the region's distinct landscapes and/or heritage.
-Consider opportunities to link the silo art with recreational trail experiences.
-Short WWSC; VicGov; Community М
+Consider opportunities to link the location of the silo art with recreational trail experiences.
+Short WWSC; VicGov; Community L